AdaCore/xmlada/docs/using.rst

 Note in the project file the first line, which indicates that your application requires XML/Ada to build.
 This will automatically set the appropriate compiler and linker switches to use XML/Ada.
-Your application will be linked against all modules of XML/Ada (DOM, SAX, ...).
+Your application will be linked against all modules of XML/Ada (DOM, SAX...).

 If your application doesn't use DOM, you can replace the first line with something like::